Red, Pink, and White Spanish Wine

 Rioja wines can come from three subregions:

 Anything from the Rioja region in general is labelled 'Rioja Calificada'.
-Rioja is the only Spanish wine able to use the term Calificada on its label.
+Rioja is the only Spanish wine able to use the term Calificada

 Rioja is also labelled for quality depending on the type of aging the wine has gone through.
 Typical aging marks include: